2026-05-25AI sales automationsales automationAI workflow systems

 What sales tasks should companies automate first with AI?

 Most companies should start with inbound qualification, account research, post-call follow-up, CRM hygiene, and manager prep.
 Those workflows are frequent, repetitive, and closely tied to pipeline speed.
+If account prep is the main bottleneck, see our detailed guide to AI account research automation.

 Can AI replace SDRs or account executives?